lg198/psvd-netbooks/README.md

 Run `sudo dd if=debian_patched.iso of=/dev/sd?`, where the `?` creates the USB "name" you found above.
 Chances are, its not `/dev/sda`.
 In fact, DO NOT use that.
 If you do, you'll overwrite your computer's hard drive!

 If all goes well, you should have a bootable USB drive!

+### Updating

+Occasionally, there will be an update to the install scripts.
+To simply update the image, you do not need to run `./download_image.sh`.
+Just run `git pull`, re-generate the ISO with `./preseed.sh`, and put it onto the USB stick with `sudo dd ...`.